frog-tools/Scout/README.md

 ## Contributing

 Bug reports and feature requests are always welcome!
 Create them on the project's [issues page](https://github.com/frog-tools/Scout/issues).
+Please also feel free to open a [Pull Request](https://github.com/frog-tools/Scout/pulls) with changes.